ACCESS

 -Beach Ferry (Currently not in use) - the same constraints put upon the vehicle whilst driving on the NNR must be adhered to throughout the full length of the SSSI.

 2013 - From time to time the tractor and trailer has been used to launch and collect craft from well into the SSSI and as far south as Drake Road.
-Since the creek formed opposite Derby Avenue this has limited tractor access.

--ELDC Tractor - In the Autumn of 2013 the tractor and occasionally attached sweeper have made fairly regular trips along the SSSI beach and well onto the NNR for no apparant reason.
+-ELDC Tractor - In the Autumn of 2013 the tractor and occasionally attached sweeper have made fairly regular trips along the SSSI beach and well onto the NNR for no apparent reason.
 The tractor has also run across embryo dunes with little regard for preservation of this fragile habitat.